 Pumpkin and turkey-shaped dog treats look like scrumptious snacks for your dog to enjoy.
 But it's better to skip the carbo-load and go for something less processed.
-Many cute holiday-themed snacks for dogs contain ingredients that you try to avoid in fresh food diets.
+Many cute holiday-themed snacks for dogs contain ingredients you try to avoid in fresh food diets.

 Dogs chew.
 Whether they're puppies or full-grown, they chew.
 Because when they chew, endorphins are released, which reduces stress and stimulates the brain.
 But, make sure to give them the proper and nutritious chew to chomp on.